-Hattie Campbell MBACP (Accred)., UKRCP Reg Ind.
+Hattie Cleary MBACP (Accred)., UKRCP Reg Ind.
 Counsellor/Psychotherapist

 I offer sessions for any issue affecting adults and young people aged 17+, for individuals and couples.
 I provide both solution-focused/time-limited counselling and longer-term therapy.
-I am based in Kirton Lindsey, North Lincolnshire and can offer daytime and evening appointments.
+I am based in Kirton Lindsey, North Lincolnshire and South Kelsey, Lincolnshire and can offer daytime and evening appointments.
 I also offer sessions via video conference and telephone sessions.

 Counselling provides a safe and supportive space for you to be yourself, without judgement or criticism.
 Where you can cut through the noise and confusion of everyday life and others' expectations and begin to find your own answers and own truths.

 My approach is relational (i.e. the relationship between myself and my client is a very important part of the counselling work), and integrative, which means I draw on a number of different theoretical models, mainly comprising the existential and person-centred approaches.
 The existential approach is about assisting you in finding meaning in your life and in working out what's important to you, so you can feel more confident in making choices.
 The person-centred approach means I work at your pace and only with what you bring, in an understanding and non-judgemental manner.
 I would work with you as a whole person and not as a problem to be solved.

 Training, qualifications & experience